-Both sizes of tote bags feature a flat-bottom, which gives you lots of room for books, and the reinforced handles and black interior make these library tote bags as functional as they are cute.
+Both sizes of tote bags feature flat-bottoms, which gives you lots of room for books.
+The reinforced handles and black interior make these library tote bags as functional as they are cute.

 We hope your whole family enjoys this challenge throughout the summer break.
 Happy reading!

 Join us for more free content, reading challenges, and discussion in the Book Girls’ Guide Facebook Group!